 In-Person Again 2021: Job Seeker FAQ

-We are excited to announce a return to in-person job fairs in June 2021!
+We are thrilled to return to in-person career fairs.

 Like most things, our job fairs look new in 2021.
 Gone are the days of paper resumes and heavy briefcases or folders.
 Welcome to the new, modernized RecruitMilitary career fairs.